ava-labs/avalanche-docs/docs/overview/getting-started/intro.md

 ### Smart Contract Support

-Supports the creation of Solidity smart contracts and your favorite Ethereum tools like Remix, Metamask, Truffle, and more.
+Supports the creation of Solidity smart contracts and your favorite Ethereum tools like Remix, MetaMask, Truffle, and more.

 ### Private and Public Blockchains